jarangutan/terraform-workshop-intro/README.md

 Intro to terraform workshop covering the creation of a "terraform_backend" and a "lambda_api" using Amazon Web Services (AWS)

 ## What is in this repo?
-### "terraform_backend/"
+### "buckets/"
-This tutorial covers how to set up the terraform S3/DynamoDB state backend in AWS for use with the lambda_api/
+This tutorial covers the basics of terraform by walking you through creating a static website out on S3

 ### "quotes_api" branch
 This is a Quotes API that is using AWS Lambda, API Gateway and DynamoDB with TypeScript.
 I'm still working on finishing it but a lot of stuff is there for provisioning the resources.